NSLS-II-BMM/BeamlineManual/docs/xafs.rst

       yield from end_of_macro()
       BMM_log_info('Sample macro finished!')

-The gray lines at lines 13-16 and 28-30 are comments indicating that parts of the macro are intended for editing by the user while other parts are boilerplate that make the macro work correctly.
+The commented (by ``#``) lines at lines 13-16 and 28-30 are comments indicating that parts of the macro are intended for editing by the user while other parts are boilerplate that make the macro work correctly.
 In general, you only want to edit the lines between those two comment blocks, leaving the lines above and below untouched.

 The calls to ``BMM_info()`` at lines 11 and 35 insert lines in the :numref:`experiment log (Section %s) <log>` indicating the times that